Alfresco/acs-packaging/DISCLOSURES.md

-Please refer to the main version onf this file in: https://github.com/Alfresco/acs-packaging
+Please refer to the main version of this file in: https://github.com/Alfresco/acs-packaging

 ### October 2021